thaibinhbr97/stock-portfolio-tracker/README.md

 - You can locate my visual component by running the application on start.
 - You can save the state of my application by clicking the save button at the bottom of the application.
 - You can reload the state of my application by clicking the load button at the bottom of the application.

+# Phase 4: Task 2
+Thu Nov 27 22:40:05 PST 2025
+Event log cleared.
+Thu Nov 27 22:40:06 PST 2025
+Added AAPL @ 150.0 to portfolio.
+Thu Nov 27 22:40:06 PST 2025
+Increased 10.0 shares of AAPL @ $150.0
+Thu Nov 27 22:40:06 PST 2025
+Recorded transaction: BUY 10.0 shares of AAPL @ $150.0
+Thu Nov 27 22:40:06 PST 2025
+Decreased 5.0 shares of AAPL @ $150.0
+Thu Nov 27 22:40:06 PST 2025
+Recorded transaction: SELL 5.0 shares of AAPL @ $150.0

+# Phase 4: Task 3
+If I had more time to work on the project, I would refactor the design to implement the **Observer Pattern** for the GUI updates.
+Currently, the `MainFrame` and its sub-panels (`PortfolioPanel`, `MarketPanel`, etc.) are tightly coupled.
+When an action occurs (like buying a stock), the panels often need to be manually refreshed or rely on the `MainFrame` to orchestrate updates.

+By making the `Portfolio` and `Market` classes subjects (observables) and the panels observers, the model could notify the view directly whenever its state changes.
+This would decouple the controller logic from the view updates, making the code cleaner, more modular, and easier to maintain.
+It would also eliminate the need for explicit `refresh()` calls scattered throughout the UI code.